kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

 ## Notes

 To protect your security, after 30 minutes of inactivity, we stop the OOBE process (and we remove the port 80 allow rule).
 If this occurs, please restart the OOBE.
+During the WiFi connection, three blue dots will be shown.
+These will go away once the WiFi connection has been established.
 Captive Portal is not supported on IPV6.

 ## Provide feedback